How to use macros to proofread your marketing copy

 ‘Tedious’?

-Or a flaming nightmare of a task that’s got you in a huffy hmmph with an underlying sob of despair that no guzzle of coffee is going to solve?
+Or a flaming nightmare of a task you can’t avoid that’s got you in a stroppy huffy hmmph with a sob of despair that no guzzle of coffee is going to fix?

 Sometimes you’ve no choice but to plonk yourself in front of the screen and proofread a hefty chunk of copy.
-Maybe it’s an annual report, white paper or painfully dry process guide (and your client’s refused the linguistic lube – because ‘professional’).
+Maybe it’s an annual report, white paper or painfully dry process guide you wrote (and your client refused the linguistic lube that you knew would keep the reader engaged – because ‘professional’).

-It’s easy to feel the drain before you’ve even started.
+It’s easy to feel the burn before you’ve even started.

 It’s not just the typos you’re looking for either.
 With beastly documents, comes a beastly batch of potential inconsistencies and oversights.